Skip to Main Contents

 Environmental Plan 2050

-In the Yamaha Motor Group Environmental Plan 2050, we set up goals to achieve by 2050, with climate change, recycling of resources, and biodiversity as priority action areas, as well as targets to achieve by 2035 as milestones.
+In the Yamaha Motor Group Environmental Plan 2050, we set climate change, recycling of resources, and biodiversity as priority action areas, with carbon neutrality, a circular economy and nature positivity as targets to achieve.

 Overview of the Plan